-The gesture planner forms a movement plan, i.e. a tree representation of a temporally ordered set of movements constraints, by (1) retrieving a feature-based gesture specification from the gestuary, (2) adapting it to the individual gesture context, and (3) qualifying temporal movement constraints in accordance with external timing constraints.
-The movement planning modules for both hand and arm motor systems are able to interpret a variety of HamNoSys symbols (selected with respect to defining initial, intermediate and target postures), convert them into position and orientation constraints with respect to an egocentric frame of reference, and generate a movement which lets the arm/hand follow an appropriate trajectory.
-It is possible to specify movement constraints with respect to static or dynamic features of the gesture stroke (see Section 3) and, further, to set timing constraints with respect to start, end, and peak times of each feature incorporated in the gesture stroke.
+Our gesture planner forms a movement plan, i.e. a tree representation of a temporally ordered set of movements constraints, by (1) retrieving a feature-based gesture specification from the gestuary, (2) adapting it to the individual gesture context, and (3) qualifying temporal movement constraints in accordance with external timing constraints.
+The movement planning modules for both hand and arm motor systems are able to interpret a variety of HamNoSys symbols, selected with respect to defining initial, intermediate and target postures, convert them into position and orientation constraints with respect to an egocentric frame of reference, and generate a movement which lets the arm/hand follow an appropriate trajectory.
+It is possible to specify movement constraints with respect to static or dynamic features of the gesture stroke (see Section 3) and, further, to comfortably define timing constraints with respect to start, end, and peak times of each feature incorporated in the gesture stroke.
 Hence, roughly, a movement plan is generated by a specification of the following details:

-HamNoSys + movement constraints + timing constraints (selected) {STATIC, DYNAMIC} {Start, End, Manner}
+HamNoSys+ movement constraints+ timing constraints(selected){STATIC, DYNAMIC}{Start, End, Manner}

 To give an example of a movement plan, Figure 7 shows the instantiated gesture template of the stroke phase of a left-hand pull gesture which starts with an open flat hand, stretched out with the palm up, and ends with a fist-shaped hand near the left shoulder, palm still up (relative to the forearm).
 Dynamic movement constraints are specified for arm and hand motion, with initial and target postures given in symbolic HamNoSys descriptions.
 From the way the timing constraints are instantiated (Start, End, and Manner), the stroke would be performed within the period of 310 ms, with a velocity peak close to the end of that period.
 The peak can be placed at any time within the stroke phase.
-Having achieved this flexibility, all timing constraints can be instantiated automatically
+In this example, the apex of the arm motion and the apex of the hand motion are synchronous because they are carried out in parallel and their peaks are specified at equal times.
+Due to a STATIC movement constraint, the palm orientation remains the same over the full gesture stroke.